rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/prepare-private-reg/_index.md

     | RKE | Rancher Kubernetes Engine (RKE) is Rancher's fast, light-weight Kubernetes installer. |
     | Helm Image (tiller) | You can discover the tiller image compatible with your installed version of Helm.
     | cert-manager | Rancher uses the [cert-manager](https://github.com/jetstack/cert-manager) project to issue self-singed certificates for Rancher GUI/Agent access.

-1. From a system with internet access, use the shell script below to compile the images required by the latest Rancher release and write them to `images.txt` in the local directory.
+1. **High Availablity Installs Only:** From a system with internet access, paste the sample below into an empty file and save it as a shell script.
+Run the script to compile the images required by the latest Rancher release and write them to `images.txt` in the local directory.

     ```bash
     #!/bin/bash